anil-muraleedharan/repohub-server/README.md

 # repohub-server
-A platform where we can add and manage our github repositories and its details easily
+A platform where we can add and manage our github repositories details easily